Eleven Best Superfoods For Menopause Symptoms And Midlife Health

 Fermented foods include sauerkraut, kimchi, kefir, kombucha, yoghurt and even more commonly olives and vinegar.
 These foods will contribute good microbes to your gut helping to keep that all-important balance.

 This balance will help prevent such conditions as irritable bowel syndrome, type-1 diabetes and metabolic diseases and upsets.

-Use sauerkraut and pickled veg in salads, on tacos, on top of chilli bowls.
+Improve your midlife gut health when you use sauerkraut and pickled veg in salads, on tacos, on top of chilli bowls.

 Berries contain concentrated amounts of the disease-fighting phytochemicals.
 These are found to boost immunity, prevent cancer, protect your heart, and prevent seasonal allergies.

 Berries are lower in sugar than most fruits, so they are less likely to destabilize your insulin levels.
 They are also little antioxidant bullets going about their job of killing free radicals which may play a role in diseases such as cancer.